Signature reunion events are highlighted in green.

 ResLife Reunion

 Welcome home!
-Return to the South 40 to see some of our new spaces as well as those you remember from your time as a student.
-Meet our team and some of our current resident advisers and Congress of the South 40 leaders.
+Return to the South 40 to visit some of our new spaces, as well as those you remember from your time as a student.
+Meet the ResLife team, and some of our current resident advisers and Congress of the South 40 leaders.

 1:30-3:30 P.m.